 Feedback from Shipowners: The Good and the Bad

 Manufacturers do not get sufficient feedback about their systems’ operation.
-As manufacturers, we hear every day about the 20% of our systems that have problems, yet we don’t hear from the other 80% which are working great, or perhaps even better than anticipated.
+As manufacturers, we hear every day about the 20% of our systems that have problems, yet we don’t hear from the other 80% where our ballast water filters are working great, or perhaps even better than anticipated.
 Since Mark joined Filtersafe, the company has been reaching out to customers who don’t have problems to understand why it’s going well.
 It could be simply that the system was installed properly and they are following the OMS, or it could be they’ve found hacks for how to operate the system in difficult situations.
 We are encouraging this type of feedback across the industry.

 We as an industry need to be bigger than a loose collection of competitors.
 We have a unique opportunity during the experience-building phase to ‘fail’ – but to learn from what is going on.
 We just want to work together as a partner and help improve systems, make better systems so that crews can use them better and we can learn from the crew’s experience to make it easier for them and decrease the impact these systems will have on shipping.
 Shipowners want a black box to make the problem go away, and we will continue to reach out to ship owners to get that feedback so we can arrive at a combined solution.